jasperanders/Bachelorthesis/Thesis/md/thesis.md

 <!-- loook here again -->

 **Cooperation with other examinees.** For closed questions this cooperation can be prevented by using strict time restrictions.
 As already stated above, these questions fall in the category _either-you-know-the-answer-or-you-don't_ there is no need for a lengthy reflection period.
 As time constraints are tight, there is no way of communicating with others and solving the question.
 For more open question types the time limitation is not as tight.
 At the same time, answers require more in-depth considerations.
-To ensure that students write down their own ideas and cannot share their thoughts, the "copy" and "paste" functionality can be disabled.
-Further, e-exams can easily be randomized, thus preventing students from sharing solutions.
+To ensure that students write down their own ideas and cannot share their thoughts, the input possibilities must be limited.
+Copying and pasting should be disabled to prevent sharing of answers between students.
+To further inhibit cheating, e-exams should be be randomized.
+To allow the randomization to have an effect, navigation between questions should be inhibited, students should not be able to go back and re-answer a question.

 **Cooperation with outsiders.** As decentralized e-exams are not conducted in a controlled environment, cooperation with outsiders becomes a severe problem.
 Examinees could try to take the exam in the presence of an expert.
 Some try to solve this problem by using proctored e-exams.
 These exams use live surveillance through webcam and microphone that is evaluated by a person watching in real time.
 This approach hardly scales as for every 4-5 students a supervising proctor is needed.
 Programs like [@ETC_Toefl] can make use of such a system, as their high test fees leave room for additional expenses.